 Every Council Member must sign a declaration of willingness to act as a Charity Trustee of the Society before he or she is eligible to vote at any meeting of the Council.

 The Head for the time being of the School or Schools shall be required to attend meetings of Council, but shall not be entitled to vote.
-He/she shall when requested withdraw from any meeting of Council.
+They shall when requested withdraw from any meeting of Council.

-In addition to the Head attending Council meetings in accordance with Article 10.6, Council may invite persons who are not Council Members (including but not limited to the Bursar, any employee, any Pupil, any professional, any educationalist or expert) to attend the whole or any part of any meeting of Council or any committees of Council.
+In addition to the Head attending Council meetings in accordance with Article 10.6, Council may invite persons who are not Council Members (including but not limited to any member of the senior leadership team , any employee, any Pupil, any professional, any educationalist or expert) to attend the whole or any part of any meeting of Council or any committees of Council.
 Attendees at Council or committee meetings that are not Council Members shall not be entitled to vote.

-At every AGM one third of Council Members shall retire and be eligible for re-election.
-The figure shall be calculated as one third (or the number nearest to one third) of the maximum number of Council Members at any one time since the last AGM, excluding (i) the ex-officio Council Members (President and Treasurer) and (ii) the Co-opted Reserve.
-The number of Council Members retiring shall be composed of:
+At every AGM one quarter of Council Members shall retire and be eligible for re-election.
+The figure shall be calculated as one quarter (or the number nearest to one quarter) of the maximum number of Council Members at any one time since the last AGM, excluding (i) the ex-officio Council Members (President and Treasurer) and (ii) the Co-opted Reserve.
+The number of Council Members retiring, in order to make up the required one quarter figure, shall be composed of ( and in the following order) :

-Council Members retiring or resigning (or whose term has terminated pursuant to Articles 10.15 or 10.16) from Council during the year since the last AGM;
+Firstly, Council Members retiring or resigning (or whose term has terminated pursuant to Articles 10.15 or 10.16) from Council during the year since the last AGM;

-Council Members retiring from Council under Article 10.9.1;
+Secondly, Council Members retiring from Council under Article 10.9.1;

-Council Members retiring under Article 10.9.2;

-a sufficient number of Council Members retiring by rotation in accordance with Article 10.9.3;
+Thirdly, a sufficient number of Council Members retiring by rotation in accordance with Article 10.9.2; and

-Council Members retiring from Council in accordance with Article 10.3.
+Fourthly, Council Members retiring from Council in accordance with Article 10.3;

+but the requirement for the one quarter of Council Members retiring shall be subject to the limitation in Article 10.9.4.

 Council Members retiring at each AGM shall be as follows:

-any Council Member having served continuously for more than four years without re-election shall retire at the following AGM and may stand for re-election at that AGM;

-any member appointed to Council under Article 10.13 shall retire at the next AGM following their appointment, and may stand for election at the AGM;
+any member appointed to Council under Article 10.13 shall retire at the next AGM following their appointment, and may stand for election at the AGM; ;

-those Council Members who have been longest in office, reckoning from their appointment or, if later, last re-election as the case may be.
-As between Council Members who are on an equal footing in this respect the retiring Council Members shall be determined by their position on the list of Council Members arranged in alphabetical order by surname but shall not include Council Members who have served for less than two years and nine months since first elected.
+those Council Members who have been longest in office, reckoning from since first elected or, if later, last re-election as the case may be, if required to ensure compliance with the rotation provisions of Article 8;

+As between Council Members who are on an equal footing in respect of Article 10.9.2, the retiring Council Members shall be determined by their position on the list of Council Members arranged in alphabetical order by surname;

+however, Council Members required to retire pursuant to Article 10.9.2 or 10.9.3 shall not include (a) Council Members who will have served for less than four years since first elected (b) Council Members who will have served less than three years since their last re-election , in each case as at the date of the relevant AGM nor (c) Co-opted Council Members.

 A Council Member who retires at an AGM may, if willing to act, be re-elected in accordance with Article 9.10.2(d).
-If he/she is not willing to act or is not re-elected, he/she shall retain office until the end of the meeting (or the end of any adjourned meeting) or, if the election is by way of ballot pursuant to Article 9.6.5, until the time of the declaration of the ballot, as the case may be .
+If they are not willing to act or is not re-elected, they shall retain office until the end of the meeting (or the end of any adjourned meeting) or, if the election is by way of ballot pursuant to Article 9.6.5, until the time of the declaration of the ballot, as the case may be .

 The election of Council Members shall be carried out as follows: